 The Girls Challenging the Gender Rules Synthesis report explores the 2019 findings from the 118 Cohort girls across the three regions and nine countries.

-Latin America: Brazil, the Dominican Republic and El Salvador
+Latin America and the Caribbean: Brazil, the Dominican Republic and El Salvador

 MARGARET, 11, BENIN

 Between 2014 and 2017, Margaret’s attitude towards expectations to be obedient changed.
 In 2014, she was more ‘acceptant’, saying:

 By 2016 she shows a degree of ‘disruption’, saying, “I don’t do the tasks my mother gives me, I do what I want.”
 However, in 2017, we see that Margaret is once again more acceptant of the expectation placed on her: “I wouldn’t want my parents to think of me as disobedient.”

 Our 2019 report explores the possible influences on Margaret’s deviation in 2016 and what may have led to the shift again in 2017.